-Many adoptive parents who are matched with a birth mother get anxiety about whether their adoption might fail.
-They wonder, “what if she changes her mind about adoption?”
+Many adoptive parents who are matched with a birth mother get anxious about whether their adoption might fail.
+They wonder, “What if she changes her mind about adoption?”
 When a birth mother changes her mind before signing legal paperwork, it’s known in the adoption world as a “fall-through.”

-Lifetime encourages you to remember that this risk in adoption is so worth it.
-After all, taking the chance is how you’ll be led to your child.
-At Lifetime, our goal is to see you adopt successfully, not just get matched.
-In most cases, if adoptive parents face a fall-through we will continue to help them to find a successful match.
-While failed adoptions are less common at Lifetime, because of the way our program supports each side of the adoption match, it’s good to understand why a birth mother might change her mind, and what happens if she does.
+If adoptive parents experience a fall-through, Lifetime’s adoption professionals will continue to help them to find a successful match.
+While failed adoptions are not common at Lifetime, because of how our program supports each side of the adoption match, it’s good to understand why a birth mother might change her mind and what happens if she does.